Neonatal alloimmune thrombocytopenia: After birth

 The most rapidly effective treatment in infants with severe hemorrhage and/or a very low platelet count (<30,000 μL^{−1}) is the transfusion of compatible platelets (i.e. platelets from a donor who, like the mother, lacks the causative antigen).
 If antigen negative platelets are unavailable, then standard neonatal platelet transfusions should be given until antigen negative platelets become available.
 If a platelet transfusion is not available immediately then the infant can be given IVIG (1g/kg) however, this will have no effect on the platelet count before 24 to 72 hours.

 A platelet transfusion is required immediately if there is severe or life-threatening bleeding.
 If life-threatening bleeding occurs, for example an intracranial hemorrhage, then the platelet count needs to be increased to decrease the risk of further bleeding (> 100,000 μL^{−1}).

 Any infant with suspected NAIT should have an ultrasound of the head within the first 24 hours after birth to make sure that there is no evidence of an intracranial hemorrhage.

 If the infant has a platelet count >30,000 μL^{−1} and no evidence of bleeding, then the baby can be monitored with blood counts until the blood counts return to normal, without the need for any additional treatment.
-In the past, infusions of (1 g/kg/day for two days) have been given to the infant and have been shown to rapidly increase the platelet count.
+In the past, infusions of IVIG (1 g/kg/day for two days) have been given to the infant and have been shown to rapidly increase the platelet count.
 However, IVIG and platelet transfusions are also associated with harm and therefore should be avoided if they are not necessary.